 Celebrate Your Wins

 Next, you should celebrate your employees and their wins along the way.
-If you don’t take time to celebrate your successes along the way, working towards goals can become challenging.
+If you don’t take time to celebrate your successes along the way, working towards new year goals can become challenging.
 Instead of enjoying the progress, you can become obsessed with hitting the next target instead.
 Make sure your team is taking the time to enjoy the work too.

 Create A Wall Of Wins